 This paragraph is from a Ross Douthat Op-Ed in the New York Times a few days ago, referring to Egypt:

-Was three decades of “good aid” to Egypt a good idea?
+“Sooner or later, the theories always fail.
+The world is too complicated for them, and too tragic.”Was three decades of “good aid” to Egypt a good idea?
 Should the United States have used good aid and military aid to lock in Egypt’s peace agreement with Israel?
-Should the United States have exited with its aid once Mubarak had overstayed the 12-year recommended limit?
+Should the United States have exited with its aid once Mubarak had overstayed the 12-year recommended limit?What do you think?

 CGD blog posts reflect the views of the authors, drawing on prior research and experience in their areas of expertise.
 CGD is a nonpartisan, independent organization and does not take institutional positions.